Exploring the impact of the Internet on Accelerated Learning methods and techniques.

 The coming years would see the emergence of a variety of user-friendly technologies from social networking sites to mobile phones to interactive educational techniques that would dominate the globe and facilitate people, organisations to successfully fructify the transition from the present to a sustainable future`.
 This, in turn, calls, for the development and application of a new set of learning skills that would retain the cultural sensitivities.
 In this, the web would be playing a critical role in enabling the collaboration and networking to direct the learners to a more purpose directed approach to media education with an objective to become full-fledged participants in the society.
 Such an emerging media of education, in which the development of the Web tools have a serious role to play would enable approaches of collective intelligence in which there would be multiple players comprised in a society irrespective of the areas they are engaged in, viz., scientific bodies, governments etc whose focus would be directed to the exclusive causes of solving the problems the universe faces.

 2.1: Web Tools:

 In this regard, ‘serious games’ for social purpose are being recommended.
-Although its name may be slightly in appropriate, yet it is felt that they can provide in a veritable manner learning experiences with lasting effects on the players.
-They are virtual reality games and hence provide the learners an environment to stimulate new and positive models of societies.
+Although its name may be slightly inappropriate, yet it is felt that they can provide in a veritable manner learning experiences with lasting effects on the players.
+They are virtual reality games and hence provide the learners with an environment to stimulate new and positive models of societies.